nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 Overrides all other [Server Discovery](Server-Discovery.md) methods.
 Useful to quickly switch to different update configurations while testing the local debug build.
 The value is ignored in RELEASE builds, if set.

+### `--no-scheduled-task`

+Can be used in conjunction with the [`--install`](#-install) switch to skip the creation of the Scheduled Task.
+Useful if you rather wish to invoke the updater via your own mechanism, like a button in your product or whatever event works best for you.

 ## Internal

 !!! warning "Beware of altering"